Edited by Sam Haselby

 Perhaps more pernicious still, this fatal flaw is being hidden beneath layers of marketing spin.
 The SDGs are being sold on the almost irresistible claim that their predecessors, the Millennium Development Goals, led to poverty being halved since 1990.
 This is a false conceit, drawn out of manipulated, misleading data, but it is a very useful one because it provides the underlying logic that the growth model is basically sound, and can be relied upon to eradicate poverty by 2030.

 It cannot.
 Growth for growth’s sake is the poison in the well; the fatal flaw that is leading us over the cliff of environmental and social catastrophe.
 Given how central this problem is to the future, it amounts to a dereliction of duty by those responsible.
-It is now up to the world outside the charitable industrial complex to make the urgent case for moving beyond GDP as the measure of human progress.Make a donation
+It is now up to the world outside the charitable industrial complex to make the urgent case for moving beyond GDP as the measure of human progress.Support Aeon: make a one-off donation